 Application of economic theory to problems of business management; profit, demand, cost competition, employment of factors of production and capital budgeting.
-An analytic as well as a case approach are employed to analyze managerial decision-making.
 Prerequisite: Entry into the MBA program and completion of MBA common body of knowledge requirements.

 - ECON 579 Individual Research (1-3).
 Independent study.
 (May be repeated for a maximum of 3 cr.)
-Prerequisite: Approval of MBA coordinator required. - ECON 593 Topics in Economics (1-3).
+Prerequisite: Approval of MBA coordinator required.
+(TBA) - ECON 593 Topics in Economics (1-3).
 As announced.
 (May be repeated for a maximum of 6 cr. with consent of advisor and the graduate coordinator.)
 Prerequisite: Consent of advisor and the graduate coordinator.
+(TBA)